 Difference Between Drupal and Joomla

 With everything happening over the internet, it is important that the content over the internet is well organized and is up to date.
 For the ease of this purpose, there are various content management systems available in the market.
-Namely, these include WordPress, Drupal, Joomla, etc. Drupal is an open source management system which helps in managing content over the internet.
+Namely, these include WordPress, Drupal, Joomla, etc. Drupal is an open-source management system that helps in managing content over the internet.
 It is used by many organizations and maintains all websites.
-Joomla is also an open source platform where different websites and applications can be created.
+Joomla is also an open-source platform where different websites and applications can be created.
 It can connect to any database like MySQL or PostgreSQL to manage and deliver content easily.
 Let us have a look at the difference between both Drupal vs Joomla CMS’s.

 Head To Head Comparison Between Drupal and Joomla (Infographics)

 Below is the top 5 difference between Drupal vs Joomla

 Both are popular choices in the market; let us discuss some of the major difference: